 There’s no doubt about it, dogs rule in our snowbird community.
-They are virtually everywhere -- on the sidewalk, in vehicles and pet strollers, on the beach and balconies /patios and even the outdoor areas of beachfront restaurants.
+They are virtually everywhere -- on the sidewalk, in vehicles and pet strollers, on the beach and balconies / patios and even the outdoor areas of beachfront restaurants.
 Pet friendly housing is a huge consideration, particularly for larger breeds.
-High rises are not known for accepting dogs and if they do, only dogs below a designated weight, such as 30 pounds.
+Low and high rise condos may or may not accept dogs, especially from renters, and if they do, only dogs below a designated weight, such as 30 pounds.
 Of course, additional fees usually apply to pets, so be prepared.

 Anyone who doesn’t like or want to hear or encounter dogs in their place of residence, on the sidewalk or anywhere else in public should take it into consideration when selecting or returning to a snowbird community.
 Along those same lines, if you aren't a big fan of people on bikes, skates, skateboards or other wheeled apparatus (or people in general), it's a similar situation as dogs because sidewalk life is a big deal for snowbirds.
 Most snowbirds live in multi-unit condo or high rise buildings so the primary green space is likely the sidewalks and bike paths along the beach.
 If the average dog has business to attend to about 4 to 6 times a day, it adds up over the span of a week or month or winter.